As a consumer, you’ve been pushed through another business’s content marketing funnel whether you realized it or not. Let us explain.

-If you’re not getting this kind of results, evaluate the buying process.
+If you’re not getting this kind of result, evaluate the buying process.
 Hone in on where the dissatisfaction is coming from.
 Address it.

 Happy customers don’t need to be persuaded to write you a great review or share your posts, right?
 Actually, they do.

 88% of consumers today consider online reviews as reliable as a referral from a close friend.